manetu/policyengine/docs/docs/integration/http-api.md

 ## Premium Considerations <FeatureChip variant="premium" label="Premium Only" size="medium"/>

 All HTTP-based options use the same API.
-This guide helps you navigate as you migrate from OSS to Premium.
+This guide helps you navigate as you migrate from Community to Premium.

-### Migration from OSS
+### Migration from Community

-Migrating from OSS to Premium—whether as a sidecar or standalone service-is as simple as updating your endpoint URL.
+Migrating from Community to Premium—whether as a sidecar or standalone service-is as simple as updating your endpoint URL.
 No code changes required.

 ### Development